Home Education Resources

 Explore Our Learning Resources

-Our growing Info Zone is packed with educational topics for children and teens.
-The Lesson Plan section includes ready-to-use plans that make home education easier and more rewarding.
+Our growing Info Zone is packed with engaging topics for children and teens.
+You’ll also find ready-to-use lesson plans designed to make home education easier and more rewarding.

-To make learning fun, we include games, puzzles, and quizzes that help children enjoy their learning.
+To keep things fun, we include games, puzzles, and quizzes that help children enjoy their learning.

 Is Home Education Legal in the UK?